 Local small businesses also need unique website features like maps and directions, store hours, the ability to share coupons, photo galleries, social media integrations, and more.

 While most of the software tools on this list cover the basics that small business websites need, there are a few that rise above the rest.

 Here are my picks for the best website builder for small business:

-While Wix isn’t quite as easy to use as Hibu or SITE123, the themes and SEO features make it a standout for companies looking to build an online presence.
+While Wix isn’t quite as easy to use as basic editors like Hibu or SITE123, the themes and SEO features make it a standout for companies looking to build an online presence.

 Hibu knows this and helps in all aspects of digital marketing, including local listings management, online reviews, social media marketing, search engine marketing (SEM), and search engine optimization (SEO).